A Simplicial Approach to Stratified Homotopy Theory: Applications and examples

 \begin{exemple} Looking back at the example of subsection \ref{MoebiusCylindre}, one sees that it was in fact the result of one such construction.
 Indeed choosing $f_1=\Id\colon \Z\to \Z$ and $f_2=\times 2\colon \Z\to \Z$, (and $g_i=\Id$ for $i=1,2$) one recovers the stratified spaces from subsection \ref{MoebiusCylindre}.
 But then the observation that they can not be filtered homotopic is just a particular case of Proposition \ref{WhiteheadDiagrams}. \end{exemple}

-\begin{remarque} Though it is tempting to say that Proposition \ref{WhiteheadDiagrams} implies that there exists a well defined classifying space for any diagram of groups of a suitable form, it should be noted that this statement may not true.
+\begin{remarque} Though it is tempting to say that Proposition \ref{WhiteheadDiagrams} implies that there exists a well defined classifying space for any diagram of groups of a suitable form, it should be noted that this statement is not implied by Proposition \ref{WhiteheadDiagrams}.
 Indeed, Proposition \ref{WhiteheadDiagrams} gives us information only for spaces obtained from the construction of this subsection.
 It is not known whether a space with the same filtered homotopy groups as $A(f,g)$ will be of the filtered homotopy type of $A(f,g)$. \end{remarque}

 Proposition \ref{WhiteheadDiagrams} allows us to produce many examples of filtered spaces having homotopy equivalent strata but that are not filtered homotopy equivalent to each others.
 All one needs is a pair of inclusions of subgroups $H_1\hookrightarrow G_1$ and $H_2\hookrightarrow G_2$ such that $H_1$ is isomorphic to $H_2$ and $G_1$ is isomorphic to $G_2$ but there exists no commutative diagram of the form